sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute

+.:: CURRENT BUGS: Fun function does not stay with its 1 victim.
+If you hilight a different victim while on fun then it will go to them.

 ![Screenshot](https://github.com/De-eloper/NjRat-0.7d-Horror-Edition/raw/main/Screenshot_.PNG?raw=true)

 ![Screenshot-](https://github.com/De-eloper/NjRat-0.7d-Horror-Edition/raw/main/NewScreenshot.png?raw=true)